tymyrddin/blue/source/docs/active/design/roadmaps.md

 * DeepDig: Learns from each intrusion attempt
 * Intelligent Honeypot: Applies past solutions to new threats (like a cybersecurity professor with perfect recall)

-*Nothing stings quite like realizing you've been outsmarted by a machine that was pretending to be vulnerable.*
+*Nothing stings quite like realising you've been outsmarted by a machine that was pretending to be vulnerable.*

 ## Shadow honeypots: The silent observers